Challenge A: Comic

 POV STATEMENT:

-High-schoolers who are interested in anatomy need to comprehensively learn about the anatomy of the human body so they can make better decisions about their health.
+High-schoolers who are interested in anatomy need to learn about the anatomy of the hand and forearm so they can make educated decisions about their hand and forearm condition.

 LEARNING OBJECTIVES: